schowdhuri/es5-style-guide/README.md

 ## Modules

   - The module should start with a `!`.
-This ensures that if a malformed module forgets to include a final semicolon there aren"t errors in production when the scripts get concatenated.
+This ensures that if a malformed module forgets to include a final semicolon there aren't errors in production when the scripts get concatenated.
 [Explanation](https://github.com/airbnb/javascript/issues/44#issuecomment-13063933)
   - The file should be named with camelCase, live in a folder with the same name, and match the name of the single export.
   - Add a method called `noConflict()` that sets the exported module to the previous version and returns this one.
   - Always declare `"use strict";` at the top of the module.